Home » Overcome » Suicidal Thoughts » How do you help someone with suicidal thoughts?

 Some need to forgive others and forgive themselves.
 Others might need to change their past habits, destroying their lives.
 Someone who has lost a loved one and gone through a broken relationship needs to accept their situation as is and choose to move on in life.

 We have a five-day email program called Journey to Peace.
-You can fill in the below form.
-It is absolutely free.
+You can fill in the form below.
+It is free.
 If you are convinced these emails will help your friend, you can subscribe to their email with their consensus.

 Dear friend, once again, we appreciate your effort.
 Let’s pray together for the person you are trying to contact.